vobst/linpmem-cli/README.md

 # pmem

 `pmem` is a small tool for loading and interacting with the [linpmem driver]().
 It lets you use the features of the driver in scripts and on the command line.
 At the same time, this repository also provides a library that can be used by other programs that want to interface with the driver.
-The command line application is simply a small wrapper around this library.
+The command-line application is simply a thin wrapper around this library.

 ## Building